joaopgbarboza/personal-website/README.md

-FINCO is a small accounting consultant based in Brazil.
-The project was developed following some references sent by the client who wanted a simple and minimalist concept.
+This is just a (unfinished) small personal website project to practice web development

 Tools used:
 #HTML